mobxjs/mobx/docs/actions.md

 <!--Handle updates in separate actions-->

-If the promise handlers are class fields, they will automatically be wrapped in `action` by `makeAutoObservable`.
+If the promise handlers are class fields, they will automatically be wrapped in `action` by `makeAutoObservable`:

 ```javascript
 import { makeAutoObservable } from "mobx"